trailblazer/trailblazer/README.md

 Routing in Trailblazer is completely handled by Rails.
 As forwarding requests to controller actions works just fine, we didn't see a reason to add behaviour here, yet.

+There are some enhancements planned, though.
+See TODO.

 ## Controllers

 A typical controller should contain authentication, authorization and delegations to domain operations.
 You can leave your controller _configuration_ as it is - with devise, cancan and all the nifty tools.
 Behaviour should be delegated to `Operation`s.